hkailee/c3ai_drugs_moa_and_performance_evaluation/README.md

-    ├── WorkBook.ipynb        # Working notebook with codes used in this study ├── c3aidatalake.py      # A helper file shared across projects and quizzes ├── utils.py             # A helper utility file used in this project └── requirements.txt     # Common packages used for the packages
+    ├── WorkBook.ipynb        # Working notebook with codes used in this study ├── c3aidatalake.py      # A helper file shared across projects and quizzes ├── utils.py             # A helper utility file used in this project └── requirements.txt     # Packages/versions used in this study

 ## Data
 Data used in this study was mainly downloaded using C3.ai api for COVID-19 Grand Challenge.